wp-plugins/eb-enquiryblogbuilder/readme.txt

 There is a section on the blog builder to add new teachers or students to a group.

 == Screenshots ==

+1. The three widgets on a student's blog.
+1. A view on the dashboard for a teacher of two students.

 == Changelog ==